-The Strengthening Auditing and Reporting in Countries of the Eastern Partnership (STAREP) is a regional program aimed at creating a transparent policy environment and effective institutional framework for corporate reporting within the countries that make up the EU's Eastern Partnership: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+The Strengthening Auditing and Reporting in Countries of the Eastern Partnership (STAREP) was a regional program aiming at creating a transparent policy environment and effective institutional framework for corporate reporting within the countries that make up the EU's Eastern Partnership: Armenia, Azerbaijan, Belarus* , Georgia, Moldova and Ukraine.
 STAREP was launched in October 2013 and closed in December 2022.
 The program was funded by Austrian Finance Ministry, Austrian Development Agency and the European Union (EU).

 Disclaimer: This webpage was created and maintained with the financial support of the European Union.
 Its contents are the sole responsibility of CFRR and do not necessarily reflect the views of the European Union.